webdenim/material-components-kit/_pages/javascript-integration.md

 ---
-title: Framework integration
+title: JavaScript integration
 description: Integrate Material Kit into JavaScript frameworks.
 layout: detail
 date: 2017-10-27
-lastmod: 2017-11-02
+lastmod: 2017-11-12
 ---

 Material Kit is an SCSS library.
 Hence, it doesn't provide any JavaScript.
 However, noting that